Xilinx/Vitis_Model_Composer/AIENGINE/DSPlib/Dynamic_FFT/README.md

 :bulb: If the frame size is a multiple (M) of max FFT size, multiple FFT iterations will be performed on a given input frame, resulting in multiple iterations of output samples, reducing the numer of times the kernel needs to be triggered to process a given number of input data samples.
 As a result, the overheads inferred during kernel triggering are reduced and overall performance is increased.

+The picture below depicts a 128 point FFT with an input frame size of 2048 random inputs and max fft size of 1024.
 ![](images/output.png)

 --------------